jiasong18/Ant-Media-Server-Wiki/Management-Console.md

 #### Viewers
 In this column of the Live Stream Table number of subscribers of the stream are presented.
 This presentation is made separately for each protocol ie. WebRTC, HLS and RTMP as shown in the image below.
 ![Antmedia Stream Viewers](images/antmedia-stream-viewers.png)

+_**Remarks For Cluster Mode:**_
+* _In cluster mode if a viewer tries to play the stream from an edge server, edge server connects to the origin server.
+Then HLS viewer count is also incremented because of the edge server connections._
+* _The same situation goes for RTMP but now WebRTC. _

 ##### WebRTC Client Statistics
 WebRTC Client Statistics Window opens when you click the eye icon near the WebRTC Viewer count.
 Here is an example window for a stream with 10 connected clients.